open-mmlab/mmdeploy/docs/en/04-supported-codebases/mmdet.md

 - **pipeline.json**: inference pipeline of mmdeploy SDK
 - **detail.json**: conversion parameters

-And the whole package **mmdeploy_models/mmdet/ort** is defined as **mmdeploy SDK model**.
-In other words, **mmdeploy SDK model** includes not only backend model but also inference meta information.
+The whole package **mmdeploy_models/mmdet/ort** is defined as **mmdeploy SDK model**, i.e., **mmdeploy SDK model** includes both backend model and inference meta information.

+## Model inference

-## Backend model inference
+### Backend model inference

-mmdeploy provides a unified API named as `inference_model` to do this job, making all inference backends API transparent to users.
+MMDeploy provides a unified API named as `inference_model` to inference model, making all inference backends API transparent to users.

-Take the previous converted `end2end.onnx` model as an example,
+Take the previous converted `end2end.onnx` model as an example, you can use the following code to inference the model and visualize the results.

 ```python
 from mmdeploy.apis.utils import build_task_processor